hpchud/vcc-torque/README.md

 ```

 To add more worker nodes, simply repeat the second `docker run`.
 To start up the cluster on a single machine, just omit the `--net=host` option (in this case you can use `docker exec` to log in to the headnode).

+To use this container for real, you should replace the keys.

 ## Configuration